Lars Nootbaar Player Props: Cardinals vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff leads MLB with a collective 9.6 strikeouts per nine innings.
+- The Twins pitching staff ranks first in the league with a collective 9.7 strikeouts per nine innings.

-- The Twins' 3.85 team ERA ranks fifth among all MLB pitching staffs.
+- The Twins have the eighth-ranked team ERA across all MLB pitching staffs (3.88).

-- Twins pitchers combine to surrender 122 total home runs at a clip of 1.1 per game (to rank 14th in baseball).
+- Twins pitchers combine to rank 15th in baseball in home runs surrendered (126 total, 1.2 per game).

-- His most recent time out came on Wednesday against the Seattle Mariners, when the righty tossed 3 2/3 innings, surrendering four earned runs while allowing seven hits.
+- His most recent appearance came on Saturday against the Kansas City Royals, when the righty threw six innings, surrendering three earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.